codeGorillaNL/Install/README.md

 # CodeGorilla install-tool

-Step 1.
-First install the NodeJS version for your OS from https://nodejs.org/en/download/.
+  1. Install the NodeJS version for your OS from https://nodejs.org/en/download/.
-Step 2.
-Install the Git version for your OS from https://git-scm.com/downloads Step 3.
-Clone this repo:
+  2. Install the Git version for your OS from https://git-scm.com/downloads
+  3. Clone this repo:
 ```
 git clone https://github.com/codeGorillaNL/install
 ```
-Step 4.
-From your command line ( Terminal or CMD ) run:
+  4. From your command line ( Terminal or CMD ) run:
 ```
 npm install
 ```
-All done, get some coffee.
+  5. All done, get some coffee.